 Assessments and observations are made on individual children and on groups of children to support future planning and to meet their needs.
 Such documents form part of their developmental records together with an online Learning Journey which is started on entry to Pre-School.
 This online journal contains evidence of children's attainments, such as photographs of activities accessed and work completed, and is accessible to parents via a secure password.
 Their progress is discussed with parents at termly parents' evenings.
 Parents have a summative report giving details of their child's achievements and progress in the form of a 2 year old check prior to their 3rd birthday and on transition to school.
-On leaving Pre-School, assessment records are forwarded to the relevant setting and the Learning Journey is downloaded onto a memory stick and given to the child.
+On leaving Pre-School, assessment records are forwarded to the relevant setting and the Learning Journey is downloaded for parents to save on a device of their own choosing.
 Please see Curriculum and Assessment Policy for further details.